 The question of whether the ongoing fight for the public health system in Madrid is or should be political/politicised is also at the core of the discussion among the public health doctors interviewed by Beatriz Casas González.
 Different perspectives on unionism (class vs. corporatist unionism) underlie the debate between the workers, who nonetheless have one main goal in common; namely, the defence of the public health care.
-This is an issue with a great potential for social mobilisation, since it not only affects the working conditions of the public health care staff, but also society's right to decent health care.
+This is an issue with a great potential for social mobilisation, since it not only affects the working conditions of the public health care.